 A pre-gothic Hammer Films crime melodrama that is better than you might expect.

-Luckily, in recent years, the popularity of the Hammer name has seen (mainly US) DVD labels digging further into the back catalogue, going beyond the horror and into the murky past.
-You can buy box sets of ‘Hammer Noir’ these days, if you are so inclined.
+Luckily, in recent years, the popularity of the Hammer name has seen DVD labels digging further into the back catalogue, going beyond the horror and into the murky past.
+You can buy box sets of ‘Hammer Noir’ these days if you are so inclined.
 And now and again, one of those movies makes its way back to the mother country.
 1952 melodrama Stolen Face popped up as a welcome extra on the blu-ray of The Mummy recently, and now The House Across the Lake emerges as part of Network’s continually essential and extensive British Film series.

 American author Mark Kenrick (Alex Nicol) has rented a house where he plans to write his latest book in peace and quiet.
 Unfortunately for him, the neighbours on the other side of the lake are party animals, and the noise is a regular distraction.
 Not that he seems to need a distraction, as his work ethic even at this stage is rather lax.
 When he is asked to help rescue some stranded guests one night, Kendrick finds himself an initially reluctant party guest and is slowly drawn into the strange world of his hosts.
-There’s Beverley Forrest (Sid James), a wealthy man who takes Kendrick under his wing – you suspect that he has few friends at these parties, which are thrown by his thoroughly unpleasant wife Carol (Hillary Brooke), an ex-model in a marriage of convenience to Forrest.
+There’s Beverley Forrest (Sid James), a wealthy man who takes Kendrick under his wing – you suspect that he has few friends at these parties, which are thrown by and for his thoroughly unpleasant wife Carol (Hillary Brooke), an ex-model in a marriage of convenience to Forrest.
 She blatantly flaunts her lovers in front of him and is impatiently waiting for him to die so she can inherit his millions.
 There’s just one problem – he intends to write her out of his will.

 Carol is nothing if not scheming though, and while Kendrick initially seems repulsed by her, he’s also shallow enough to fall for her charms, and before long, she’s stringing him along as a lover too.
 His career soon falls apart – the early chapters of his book are so shoddy that his publisher cancels the contract and his agent dumps him – and desperate for money, he finds himself drawn into a murderous scheme with the film’s femme fatale.